Quantum algorithms for grid-based variational time evolution: Study on the accuracy of the time evolution in one dimension

 We start with the Eckart barrier case.
 The first step is to identify whether the variational form is flexible enough to represent the state at each time step.
 For this, we optimize the parameters obtained from \gls{vte} in 6 qubits with depth 5 and variational form vf1 to maximize $\mathcal{F}(t)$ at each time step (see definition in main text).
 The results displayed in the top panel of Fig.~\ref{fig:opt_and_trials} show that we can indeed get a better fidelity for times $t>0.8$.
 This suggests that the variational form is good enough to represent, with good accuracy, the exact wavefunction through the entire dynamics.

 There exist several degenerate sets of variational parameters which represent the same wavefunction.
-In the bottom panel of Fig.~\ref{fig:opt_and_trials}, we show how the accuracy of the dynamics can be affected by the choice the initial parameters.
-For the three different trials displayed in Fig.~\ref{fig:opt_and_trials}, we initialize the parameters by maximizing $\mathcal{F}(t=0)$.
-Each one of these three optimization processes is initialized with random parameters and converges to above $99\%$ fidelity.
+In other words, the initial state can be prepared with a given accuracy from different sets of parameters using the same \ansatz{}.
+In the bottom panel of Fig.~\ref{fig:opt_and_trials}, we show how the accuracy of the dynamics can be affected by the choice these initial parameters.
+For the three different trials displayed in Fig.~\ref{fig:opt_and_trials}, we find those initial parameters by maximizing $\mathcal{F}(t=0)$.
+Each one of these three optimization processes starts with random guesses and converges to above $99\%$ fidelity to different parameters solutions.
 Fig.~\ref{fig:opt_and_trials} clearly shows a difference in the fidelities of the dynamics for the three trials.
 However, we observe that choosing the best set of initial parameters is non-trivial and cannot be made by simply looking at the initial fidelity or early time observables such as the local-in-time error~\cite{martinazzo2020}. \\

 As a second step, we aim to study the effect of the different numerical parameters on the accuracy.
 We choose to work with the simplest system: a free particle.
 The space is discretized with 5 qubits.
 The initial conditions are $(x_0,p_0) = (0, 5)$.
 The width of the initial wavepacket is set to $\mathcal{B}=1/\sqrt{2}$.
 The parametrized circuit corresponds to variational form vf2 with depth 3.